MONDAY, 28 MARCH 2005

 Two things: How other people see you and how other people see themselves as they think you see them.

-Just remembered the phrase I had wanted to jot down a few days ago: The card is on the table – consider it, reject it, accept it, or criticize it.
+Just remembered the phrase I had wanted to jot down a few days ago: The card is on the table – consider it, reject it, accept it, or criticise it.

 The Great Apostle of Creativity and the Gospel of an Extraordinary Life